ChaalBaaz: Plot

 Anju likes classical dance and is unable to resist the urge to dance whenever she hears Indian classical music.
 On his birthday, Tribhuvan hosts a grand party.
-Among the several guests attending is his friend Vishwanath (Saeed Jaffrey), who is generally kind towards Anju.
-When Indian classical music plays at the party, Anju is unable to resist and bursts out dancing but ends up accidentally slapping Tribhuvan.
+Among the several guests attending is his friend Vishwanath, who is very kind towards Anju.
+When Indian classical music plays at the party, Anju is unable to resist and bursts out dancing, but ends up accidentally slapping Tribhuvan.
 Although calm at the party, he beats Anju mercilessly with a whip the next day.

-On the other hand, Manju grows up in a slum as a happy-go-lucky and street smart stage dancer.
-She spends her days tricking people in the village to forgo her loans and is childhood friends with her neighbor and taxi driver Jaggu (Rajnikanth).
-One night she crashes into a bar to drink beer where she meets and flirts with Suraj (Sunny Deol), Viswanath's son.
+Manju is a modern, happy-go-lucky and street-smart stage dancer.
+She spends her days tricking people in the village to forgo her loans and is friends with her neighbour and taxi driver Jaggu.
+One night, she crashes into a bar to drink beer, where she meets and flirts with Suraj, Viswanath's son.
 Suraj soon falls for her.
-Vishwanath has been pestering Suraj to get married for a while now and one day, when he shows him Anju's photo as a prospective marriage offer, he agrees, mistaking her to be Manju.
-When they visit Tribhuvan's place with their offer, Anju doesn't recognize Suraj and has a panic attack (courtesy of the injections given to her by Amba), which scare Suraj and Vishwanath away.
+Vishwanath has been pestering Suraj to get married for a while now, and one day, when he shows him Anju's photo as a prospective marriage offer, he agrees, mistaking her for Manju.
+When they visit Tribhuvan's place with their offer, Anju doesn't recognize Suraj and has a panic attack (courtesy of the injections given to her by Amba), which scares Suraj and Vishwanath away.

-The reason Tribhuvan and Amba refuse to attend to marriage offers for Anju is because they want to get her married to Amba's brother Batuknath Lallanprasad Maalpani a.k.a.
-Balma (Shakti Kapoor).
+The reason Tribhuvan and Amba refuse to attend to marriage offers for Anju is that they want to get her married to Amba's brother Batuknath Lallanprasad Maalpani a.k.a.
+Balma.
 They call Balma to live with them, who soon begins harassing Anju and kills her pet dog when he leaps to her defense.
 Terrified at the turn of events, Anju runs away from home.
 On her way, she is harassed by strangers until Suraj saves her.
-That same day, Manju has a fight with Jaggu and she sets off on her own path.
-In a twist of fate, their paths end up crossing and while the two never meet, they end up exchanging places.
+That same day, Manju has a fight with Jaggu, and she sets off on her own path.
+In a twist of fate, their paths end up crossing, and while the sisters meet, they end up exchanging places.
 Thus, an injured Suraj is brought to Anju's house by Manju, while Anju ends up at Manju's slum.
-Manju falls in love with Suraj.
+Manju also falls in love with Suraj.